C2SM/git-course/advanced/Exercise_8_git-submodule.md

 git commit -m "Update posters submodule"
 ```

-Now, if you check the submodule status, you will see that it is pointing to the latest commit you made.
+Now, if you check the status of the submodule, you will see that it points to the last commit you made.

 ## Create new content in the sub-repository and update the local repository <a name="pull"></a>

 Finally, let's learn how to pull changes from the submodule into our host repository.

-Navigate back to your fork of the poster repository on GitHub, and make a change to the schedule file and commit it.
-You can do this directly on the web interface by simply selecting the file and using the edit button.
+Navigate back to your fork of the *posters* repository on GitHub, and make a change to the schedule file, and commit it.
+You can do this directly in the web interface by simply selecting the file and using the edit button.

-Once you have done this, go to back to the terminal and use `git submodule update` to get the main repository to fetch the new commit of the poster repository.
+Once you have done this, go to back to the terminal and use `git submodule update` to get the main repository to fetch the new commit from the *posters* repository.

 ```plaintext
 git submodule update --remote --merge
 ```

-The `--remote` option tells Git to refer to the remote repository for the latest commit, in this case our poster repository.
-The `--merge` option tells Git to merge the commit into our submodule to keep it up to date.
+The `--remote` option tells Git to refer to the remote repository for the latest commit, in this case our *posters* repository.
+The `--merge` option tells Git to merge the commit into our submodule to keep it up-to-date.

-In order to finalize the update, we need to commit it to the main repository.
+To complete the update, we need to commit it to the main repository.

 ```plaintext
 git add posters